nervosnetwork/rfcs/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md

 | ECALL       | 0      |
 | EBREAK      | 0      |

-In a nutshell, the following principles are applied in deciding those numbers:

-* Branches should be more expensive than normal instructions.
-* Memory accesses should be more expensive than normal instructions, but since we are using 64-bit system, accessing 64-bit value should take less time than non 64-bit value.
-* Multiplication and divisions should be much more expensive than normal instructions.

 ### Syscall Cycles

 Each syscall in CKB has different rules for consuming cycles: